2008 Minnesota Twins season

 The 2008 Minnesota Twins season was the 48th season for the franchise in Minnesota, and the 108th overall in the American League.
-After tying the Chicago White Sox for first in the AL Central Division with an 88–74 record, the team lost a one game playoff to finish second and miss the league playoffs.
+After tying the Chicago White Sox for first in the American League Central with an 88–74 record, the team lost a one game playoff to finish second and miss the league playoffs.

 Offseason and spring training

 Player and personnel moves

 General Manager for the previous 13 years, Terry Ryan stepped down into the role of Senior Advisor in September 2007 and was replaced by Bill Smith, formerly the assistant general manager.
 Scouting director Mike Radcliff was named vice president of player personnel and director of baseball operations Rob Antony was named assistant GM.

 The offseason between the 2007 and 2008 seasons saw many rumors surrounding pitcher Johan Santana, but little action until shortly before the start of spring training.
 Typically standing still in the off-season, the Twins made some waves late November when they traded Matt Garza, Jason Bartlett and Eduardo Morlan to the Tampa Bay Rays for power-hitting outfielder Delmon Young, scrappy infielder Brendan Harris and former Twin Jason Pridie.

 Prior to the Rays trade, the Twins traded for outfielder Craig Monroe of the Chicago Cubs.
 Monroe would later sign with the Twins and would be placed on the major league roster soon after.
 Monroe joined several others including Adam Everett and Mike Lamb as those new to the team who made the 2008 Opening Day roster.

 On January 18, 2008, the Twins avoided arbitration with three current players: Jason Kubel, Justin Morneau and Juan Rincón.
 Rincón and Kubel were signed through 2008, while Morneau and Michael Cuddyer were signed to extended contracts.

 The Twins also saw several players depart via free agency, roster management and trade.
 The Twins also released players Jason Tyner, Chris Heintz, Lew Ford, Josh Rabe and Matthew LeCroy.

 Minnesota lost Carlos Silva via free agency, Silva signing with the Seattle Mariners for a four-year contract.
 Silva was a starting pitcher for the Twins in recent years after coming over in the Eric Milton trade.

 The Twins also lost perennial Gold Glove center fielder and fan favorite Torii Hunter to free agency, who signed with the Los Angeles Angels of Anaheim for five years and $90 million.

 The Twins traded ace Johan Santana to the New York Mets for four prospects: outfielder Carlos Gómez and pitchers Kevin Mulvey, Philip Humber and Deolis Guerra.